DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

     we capture on video to use in a future intro or promotional clip.

 For remote viewers on the livestream, we plan to make them feel included too.
-Dinis (or the volunteer monitoring chat) will be logged into the stream and can relay any comments to Marc and Emily in real time if appropriate (for instance, if someone watching from abroad says "Greetings from Brazil!", we can shout that out).
+The **volunteer monitoring chat** will be logged into the stream and can relay any comments to the performers between songs if appropriate (for instance, if someone watching from abroad says "Greetings from Brazil!", we can shout that out).
 We might even take a quick pause between songs to address the online audience: e.g., *"I see